Photos | An inside look at Disney park reopenings around the world

 For the first time in four months, the Magic Kingdom and Disney’s Animal Kingdom at Disney World Resort in Florida opened its doors to visitors on Saturday.

 Much has changed, however, since parkgoers last stepped inside.
-Nowadays, wearing Mickey ears and a face covering is the new norm — except one is required to enter and the other is solely for a good time.
-Seats on rides and attractions are left empty so people can stay six feet apart and everyone but characters are in masks.
+Nowadays, wearing Mickey ears and a face covering is the norm — except one is required to enter and the other is solely for a good time.
+Seats on rides and attractions are left empty so people can stay six feet apart, and everyone but characters are in masks.

-But as the parks in Florida open back up, Hong Kong Disneyland announced Monday it is closed its doors once again due to a surge in coronavirus cases in the region, so it’s uncertain whether these parks — and other Disney parks around the world — will stay open.
+But as the parks in Florida open back up, Hong Kong Disneyland announced Monday that it is closing its doors once again because of a surge in coronavirus cases in the region, so it’s uncertain whether these parks — and other Disney parks around the world — will stay open.
 Just a day after the Orlando parks opened, Florida shattered its highest single-day infection record with 15,300 new cases.

 That didn’t stop visitors from enjoying Mickey-shaped confections and flying down Splash Mountain.
 Here’s a look at the opening days of Disney parks around the world.